-- CO1: Determine abundance and frequency of species by quadrate method. - CO2: Measure the dissolved oxygen content in polluted and unpolluted water samples. - CO3: Study anatomical peculiarities with reference to ecological adaptations. - CO4: Prepare different stains, solutions and reagents as per theory paper. - CO5: Understand the economic importance of plants. - CO6: Acquire knowledge in the preparation of herbarium techniques, Submission of field report and practical records.
+- > CO1.
+Determination of abundance and frequency of species by quadrate method. - > CO2.
+To measure the dissolved oxygen content in polluted and unpolluted water samples. - > CO3.
+Study of anatomical peculiarities with reference to ecological adaptations. - > CO4.
+Preparation of different stains, solutions and reagents as per theory paper. - > CO5.
+To understand the economic importance of plants. - CO6.
+To acquire knowledge in the preparation of herbarium techniques.
+Submission of field report and practical records.

-BACHELOR OF SCIENCE (Medical) (Semester VI) Session 2020-21 BOTANY Course Title: PRACTICAL-VI- ECOLOGY AND ECONOMIC BOTANY Course Code- BSMM-6075 (P) (PRACTICAL)
+Bachelor of Science (Medical) Semester-VI Session 2021-22 BOTANY Course Title: PRACTICAL-VI (Related to Ecology & Economic Botany) Course Code: BSMM-6075 (P) (PRACTICAL)